Analyzing the Results#

 psg.to_sonata('./inputs/thamlamus_inputs.h5')

-Cell Variable Report
+Cell Variable Report#

-Used to record the traces of intracellular and membrane variables throughout the simulation, like membrane potential V. In the HDF5 cell reports are stored under /report/<population_name>/ with the most relevant datasets:
+Used to record the traces of intracellular and membrane variables throughout the simulation, like membrane potential V. In the HDF5, cell reports are stored under /report/<population_name>/ with the most relevant datasets:

-• data (size T_times x N_segments): All the recorded values, each row a different step in time and each column a different segment/cell
+• data (size T_times x N_segments): All the recorded values, with each row a different step in time and each column a different segment/cell

 _images/cell_reports.png